azat-co/fullstack-javascript/chapter4/chapter4.md

     </body>
     </html>

-Open `collections/index.html` file in your browser.
+Open the `collections/index.html` file in your browser.
 You should see the data from our database; that is,
 `Apple data: [{"name":"fuji","url":"img/fuji.jpg"},{"name":"gala","url":"img/gala.jpg"}]`.

-Now, let' go to `collections/index.html#apples/fuji` or `collections/index.html#apples/gala` in your browser.
+Now let's go to `collections/index.html#apples/fuji` or `collections/index.html#apples/gala` in your browser.
 We expect to see an image with a caption.
 It's a detailed view of an item, which in this case is an apple.
 Nice work!